Frequently Asked Admissions Questions

 Do I need to attend International Student Orientation?

 Yes.
 International Student Orientation contains important information to help WSU students maintain their F-1 or J-1 status, register for classes, meet other international students, and learn how to be a successful student.
 All newly admitted international students are required to attend.
-Orientation normally takes place on the Wednesday before classes start.
+Orientation normally takes place on Wednesday before classes start.
 Please plan your arrival time accordingly.

 How do I set up my student account?